Spanish battleship Alfonso XIII: Design

 Alfonso XIII was 132.6 m long at the waterline and 140 m long overall.
 She had a beam of 24 m and a draft of 7.8 m; her freeboard was 15 ft amidships.
 The ship displaced 15700 t as designed and up to 16450 t at full load.
-Her propulsion system consisted of four-shaft Parsons steam turbines driving four screw propellers, with steam provided by twelve Yarrow boilers.
+Her propulsion system consisted of four-shaft steam turbines manufactured by Parsons that drove four screw propellers.
+Steam was provided by twelve Yarrow boilers.
 The engines were rated at 15500 shp and produced a top speed of 19.5 kn.
 Alfonso XIII had a cruising radius of 5000 nmi at a speed of 10 kn.
 Her crew consisted of 854 officers and enlisted men.

 Alfonso XIII was armed with a main battery of eight 305 mm 50-caliber guns, mounted in four twin gun turrets.
 One turret was placed forward, two were positioned en echelon amidships, and the fourth was aft of the superstructure.
 This mounting scheme was chosen in preference to superfiring turrets, as was done in the American s, to save weight and cost.
 For defense against torpedo boats, she carried a secondary battery that consisted of twenty 102 mm guns mounted individually in casemates along the length of the hull.
 They were too close to the waterline, however, making them unusable in heavy seas.
 She was also armed with four 3-pounder guns and two machine guns.
 Her armored belt was 203 mm thick amidships; the main battery turrets were protected with the same amount of armor plate.
 The conning tower had 254 mm thick sides.
 Her armored deck was 38 mm thick.